Cannabis and border towns in the United States: Antonito, Colorado

 Located just north of the New Mexico border, Antonito's authorization of retail marijuana shops resulted in a $295,000 annual increase in the city budget.
 The money has been used to pay for critical services and purchase the 106-year-old Warshauer Mansion for use as a future City Hall.

 Danville, Illinois

 Located in eastern Illinois on the Indiana state line, Danville's first cannabis dispensary opened in May 2020.

 Dinosaur, Colorado

 A town of less than 400 people, Dinosaur voted 102-50 to allow marijuana dispensaries in 2016 and serves residents of Utah.

 Iron Mountain, Michigan

 Located in the Upper Peninsula of Michigan along the Wisconsin border, Iron Mountain's first recreational dispensary opened in October 2020.

 Morenci, Michigan

 Located along the Ohio border, the city of Morenci's dispensaries serve both recreational customers and Ohio medical cannabis patients who exhaust their legal supply in Ohio before purchasing more in Michigan.

+New Buffalo, Michigan

+Located past the northwestern border of Indiana, the township contains over 20 dispensaries serving Hoosiers and Chicagoland residents due to prices being significantly lower than the nearby Chicago.